ppassong/smart-brain-Front-End/README.md

 1. Clone this repo
 2. Run npm install
 3. Run npm start

+@For images to work, you must attach a URL ending in .jpg in the link field.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).